 What does HDB stand for?
-What is a Landed Property?
+What is a landed property?
 Here's a quick summary of the property types available in Singapore, which answers these questions and introduces you the local property jargon.

 HDB Flats